Introduction to School Prints

 The Hepworth Wakefield's School Prints

 Inspired by this post-war scheme, in 2018 The Hepworth Wakefield launched its own version of School Prints.
-Established as a five-year project with an ambition for every primary school child in Wakefield to grow up with art on their walls.
+Initially established as a five-year project, we have now extended the project, with the ambition for every primary school child in Wakefield to grow up with art on their walls.

-To address some of the issues faced by school teachers in the 1940s, The Hepworth Wakefield’s project is supported by a year-long engagement programme.
-During this time, children from the participating schools visit the gallery and have the opportunity to try out a range of art forms and techniques in workshops led by artists.
+The Hepworth Wakefield’s project is supported by an exciting engagement programme.
+Each year children from the participating schools have the opportunity to try out a range of art forms and techniques in workshops led by artists in school and during visits to the gallery.
 A CPD programme for teachers also helps develop techniques for using art to teach subjects across the curriculum.

 The commissioned artists are provided with the Rawnsley’s original 1940s brief which stated ‘We only ask you if you would be good enough to do something suitable for children and not to use more than six colours.
 The auto-lithographs, will be used in schools, as a means of giving school children an understanding of contemporary art.’